 1. Spreading awareness

 One of the most popular solutions in getting students to participate in a mass text message alert system is to simply make them aware of it.
 Without knowing about a program in the first place, it makes it impossible for students to enroll.
 The study found that email announcements were some of the most common strategies that campus officials used to enroll participants in these educational environments, with 48 percent of school districts and 50 percent of college and university officials using this strategy.
 In the latter case, this would make sense considering most universities already have an internal email system in place.
 Another common strategy that groups employed was a simple website announcement.
 39 percent of school districts and 47 percent of college campuses did this to enroll students in the mass texting service.

 But the frequency at which campus officials used this strategy is not the same as its success.
 Fortunately, spreading awareness has been met with some general success.
 Email announcements were the most successful, with 42 percent of school districts and 39 percent of colleges and universities deeming them an effective strategy.
 Website announcements worked about a quarter of the time for these two campuses.

 2. There from the start

-Another common strategy for getting people to enroll in the mass text messaging element of an alert and notification system is to do so during orientation.
+Another common strategy for getting contact lists to enroll in the mass text messaging service is to do so during orientation.
 This is by far the most common method for college and university campuses, with 69 percent of survey respondents saying they enrolled students during new student orientation.
 School districts came in at 36 percent.